jundalisay/superb/content/en/research/smith/theory-moral-sentiments/part-3/chapter-3b.md

 In such cases, they are much better instructors than Zeno, Chrysippus, or Epictetus.

-57 The following are not undelicious sensations=
+57 The following are not undelicious sensations:

 that moderated sensibility to the misfortunes of others, which does not disqualify us from doing any duty, the sad remembrance of our departed friends.